XML-Travelgate/xtg-content-articles-pub/docs/intro.md

 # XML Travelgate Introduction

-XML Travelgate's API documentation allows clients to access content from XML Travelgate's inventory of partners.
+XML Travelgate's API allows clients to access content from XML Travelgate's inventory of partners.
 Currently there are more than 600 suppliers including switching platforms, bedbanks, direct hotel chains, rent a car, ferries, rail, flights and activities companies